Tinux-18/Tinux-18/README.md

 ![](https://komarev.com/ghpvc/?username=Tinux-18&color=blue&style=plastic&label=👀)

-###  ⚠️ For now my repos are private but I am working on refactoring and releasing them. ⚠️
+###  ⚠️ For now most of my repos are private but I am working on refactoring and releasing them. ⚠️